Last Updated on by

 Bissell SmartClean vs. Roomba: The Final Say

-If you are looking for a robot vacuum that will only cost you $300 or below, the Bissell SmartClean Robotic Vacuum 1605C and the SmartClean Multi-Surface Robotic Vacuum 1974 give you a better price, scheduling ability, and a more updated look.
+If you are looking for a robot vacuum that’s affordable, the Bissell SmartClean Robotic Vacuum 1605C and the SmartClean Multi-Surface Robotic Vacuum 1974 give you a better price, scheduling ability, and a more updated look.
 But if you are willing to spend more for better features, you can get later model Roombas for the features that you like.
 Bissell does not offer much choices in terms of models.

 Patrick Sinclair is a geek; make no mistake about that.
 He runs All Home Robotics in his spare time so he doesn’t have to think about his depressing cubicle and it gives him an excuse to buy expensive gadgets to review!